The Best Crispy Halloumi Fries

 - Pesto

-- They’d be particularly awesome served as a BBQ side or passed around at a party, or as part of a Greek or Mediterranean style mezze/sharing board.
+- Awesome served as a BBQ side or passed around at a party, or as part of a Greek or Mediterranean style mezze/sharing board.

 More things to know (recipe FAQ)